carpentries-incubator/git-novice-branch-pr/episodes/09-github.md

 between those two commits.

 The right-most button lets you view all of the files in the repository at the time of that commit.
-To do this in the shell, we'd need to checkout the repository at that particular time.
+To do this in the shell, we'd need to look at the repository at that particular time.
-We can do this with `git checkout ID` where ID is the identifier of the commit we want to look at.
+We can do this with `git switch ID` where ID is the identifier of the commit we want to look at.
 If we do this, we need to remember to put the repository back to the right state afterwards!